Football in Angola: Women's national team

 Best rank in the FIFA Rankings for the national football teams was 82nd place in December 2003.
 In July 2022, they were ranked at 140th place.
 The only tournaments they qualified for were the 1995 and 2002 African Women's Championships, and their best finish was as semi-finalists in the 1995 tournament.

 Angola finished the African Championship third place in 1995.
 Angola also qualified for the Championship in 2002, where they beat Zimbabwe and South Africa, but lost to Cameroon by one goal.
 Since then, Angola has not qualified for any other championships.

 During qualification for the 2008 Olympics, Angola did not advance further than the first round, where they lost to Ghana.
 However, they did reach the final of the COSAFA Cup, where they met South Africa, who beat them 3–1.

 At the 2022 Women Africa Cup of Nations qualification Angola faced Botswana and lost 1-5 and 2-0.

+Attendances

+The average home league attendances per club in the 2022–23 Girabola season are listed below.
+The league average was 658.